-When an MBA applicant is taking the various steps required to be admitted to such a well-respected program – collecting official transcripts, writing motivation essays, preparing for interviews and polishing up their resumes – it can seem like a full-time job.
+When an MBA applicant is taking the various steps required to be admitted to such a well-respected program – collecting official transcripts, writing a personal statement, preparing for interviews and polishing up their resumes – it can seem like a full-time job.
 For a small while it is.

-It’s a test of sorts, to ensure the applicant has the right stuff, including suitable career goals, motivations, work experience, English language mastery, bachelor’s degree, etc.
+It’s a test of sorts, to ensure the applicant has the right stuff, including suitable career goals, motivations, work experience, English language efficiency, bachelor’s degree, etc.

 It’s a process created to ensure each student within the Master of Business Administration program is surrounded by the very best business management and entrepreneurial talent.

 The application process also helps to ensure a good outcome for the MBA provider.
-Remember, many Master of Business Administration programs are judged on the quality of the graduates they produce, as discussed HERE in our story about MBA rankings.
+Remember, many Master of Business Administration programs are judged on the quality of the graduates they produce.

 So, MBA providers must ensure they’re starting off with high-quality candidates who will stay the course and succeed after graduation.

-Actually, requirements vary depending on the business school, its location, focus, reputation and whether it is online or face-to-face.
+Requirements vary depending on the business school, its location, focus, reputation and whether the course is presented online or face-to-face.

 Here, we break down the components and discuss how each might be approached for the most positive effect on the admissions committee.